This-Is-Prince/agent-other-sdks/docs/opensea.md

-  "prompt": "Your OpenSea-related query here", "walletPrivateKey": "0xYourPrivateKey", "rpcProviderUrl": "https://base-mainnet.g.alchemy.com/v2/YourAlchemyKey", "OPENAI_API_KEY": "YourOpenAIApiKey", "openseaApiKey": "your-opensea-api-key"
+  "prompt": "Your OpenSea-related query here", "walletPrivateKey": "0xYourPrivateKey", "rpcProviderUrl": "https://base-mainnet.g.alchemy.com/v2/YourAlchemyKey", "openseaApiKey": "your-opensea-api-key",

-}
+  // Choose ONE of the following model provider API keys "OPENAI_API_KEY": "YourOpenAIApiKey",
+  // or any other supported model:
+  // "ANTHROPIC_API_KEY", "GROQ_API_KEY", "MISTRAL_API_KEY", "XAI_API_KEY",
+  // "DEEPSEEK_API_KEY", "PERPLEXITY_API_KEY"

+  // Optional: specify which model to use
+  "modelName": "gpt-4o",

+  // Optional: specify which chain to use (defaults to Base) "chain": "base" // Options: "base", "baseSepolia", "mainnet", "sepolia", "polygon" }
 ```

 ## Available Tools and Example Prompts

-The OpenSea plugin provides two main tools for accessing NFT data:
+The OpenSea plugin provides tools for accessing NFT data:

 ### Get NFT Collection Statistics

 **Tool:** `getNftCollectionStatistics`

-Description: Get statistics for an NFT collection.
+Description: Get statistics for an NFT collection, such as floor price, volume, and more.

 Example prompts:
 - "What is the floor price of Bored Ape Yacht Club?"
 - "Show me statistics for the Azuki collection"
 - "What's the trading volume for CryptoPunks?"
-- "Get the floor price and total supply of Doodles"
+- "Get me the floor price and volume for Doodles"
-- "Show me market stats for World of Women collection"
+- "How many items are in the BAYC collection?"

-### Get Recent NFT Sales
+### Get NFT Sales

 **Tool:** `getNftSales`